ogelbric/Arcas/README.md

-# Project Arcas /"Service Installer for VMware Tanzu"
+# Service Installer for VMware Tanzu (Project Arcas)
 This write up focuses at a TKGs install with AVI (NSX advanced loadbalancer)

 ## My vCenter set up (3 ESXi hosts with vSAN)